U.S. flag

 • Most individuals diagnosed with an NKX2-1-related disorder have an affected parent.

-• Although most individuals diagnosed with an NKX2-1-related disorder have an affected parent, the family history may appear to be negative because of failure to recognize the disorder in family members due to mild symptomatology, early death of the parent before the onset of symptoms, or late onset of the disease in the affected parent.
+• The family history of some individuals diagnosed with an NKX2-1-related disorder may appear to be negative because of failure to recognize the disorder in family members due to mild manifestations, early death of the parent before the onset of symptoms, or late onset of the disease in the affected parent.
+Therefore, an apparently negative family history cannot be confirmed unless molecular genetic testing has demonstrated that neither parent is heterozygous for the pathogenic variant identified in the proband.

 Sibs of a proband.
 The risk to the sibs of the proband depends on the genetic status of the proband’s parents:

-• If a parent of the proband is affected, the risk to the sibs is 50%.
+• If a parent of the proband is affected and/or is known to have the pathogenic variant identified in the proband, the risk to the sibs of inheriting the pathogenic variant is 50%.

-• If the NKX2-1 pathogenic variant found in the proband cannot be detected in the leukocyte DNA of either parent, the empiric risk to sibs is approximately 1% because of the theoretic possibility of parental germline mosaicism.
+• If the NKX2-1 pathogenic variant found in the proband cannot be detected in the leukocyte DNA of either parent, the recurrence risk to sibs is estimated to be 1% because of the theoretical possibility of parental germline mosaicism [Rahbari et al 2016].

 Offspring of a proband.
 Each child of an individual with an NKX2-1-related disorder has a 50% chance of inheriting the pathogenic variant.

 Other family members.
-The risk to other family members depends on the status of the proband's parents: if a parent is affected, members of the parent's family may be at risk.
+The risk to other family members depends on the status of the proband's parents: if a parent has the NKX2-1 pathogenic variant, the parent's family members may be at risk.

 Related Genetic Counseling Issues